watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

     Figure 1.
 Schematic representation of a bipolar electrodialysis unit

-One bipolar membrane along with the **diluate**, **basic**, and **acidic** channels can thus be treated as a modelling unit that can multiply to larger-scale systems.
-The presented bipolar electrodialysis model establishes mathematical descriptions of ion and water transport across the membrane along with water splitting.
+One set of BPEM, CEM, AEM, along with the **diluate**, **basic**, and **acidic** channels can thus be treated as a modelling unit that can multiply to larger-scale systems.
+The presented bipolar electrodialysis model establishes mathematical descriptions of ion and water transport across the membrane along with water disassociation.
 Modelled transfer mechanisms include electrical migration, diffusion of ions, osmosis, electroosmosis, and water splitting.
 The following are the key assumptions made: